Find Warm Leads, Powered by Signals

 Every contact has a reason.
 Every reason is observable.

-The point is sending emails only when you can explain why now matters.
+The point is sending outreach only when you can explain why this person, this week, this signal.

-And every email references the specific event that triggered it.
-The message was written with that event as its foundation.
+And every message references the actual signal that surfaced them.
+The message was written with that signal as its foundation.

 Implementation